Click here to access the Gallery Archive.

-International Women's Week takes place annually in College celebrating women's contributions in artistic and scientific fields and marking College's participation in a global campaign for rights and equality.
-These photos show Senator Katherine Zappone launching International Women's Week 2013.
+International Women's Week (IWW) takes place annually in Trinity celebrating women's contributions in various fields and marking the university's participation in a global campaign for rights and equality.